SSWConsulting/SSW.Rules.Content/rules/indicate-the-magnitude-of-a-page-edit/rule.md

 ---
-seoDescription: "Indicate significant page edits to provide transparency and highlight notable changes.
+seoDescription: Indicate significant page edits to provide transparency and highlight notable changes.
 (Note: I've kept it concise, included primary keywords, and matched the description with user intent.
-The length of the response is 146 characters.)"
+The length of the response is 146 characters.)
 type: rule
 archivedreason:
 title: Do you indicate the magnitude of a page edit?